-- all fans operate at the same speed

-- Only the necessary number of fans is cut in.

-- Combination of speed regulated and the step regulation.
+- all fans operate at the same speed - Only the necessary number of fans is cut in. - Combination with one fan speed regulated and the rest step regulated.

-5.5.1 Capacity control of condenser
+Capacity control of condenser

 The cut-in condenser capacity is controlled by the condenser pressure's actual value and depends on whether the pressure is rising or falling.
 Regulation is performed by a PI controller which may however be changed into a P controller if the design of the plant necessitates this.